masterzorgon/solana-frontend-development-course/README.md

 <img width="1165" alt="Screenshot 2024-01-04 at 9 24 40 AM" src="https://github.com/masterzorgon/solana-frontend-development-course/assets/155211932/c841b9be-3e26-4a3a-bf92-856812a3d27e">

+# Video Series
+This application is paired with a video series what walks you through each project!
+[Click this link](https://www.youtube.com/watch?v=8azRe9PRLg0&list=PLMZny7wGLM6w4t7pMGATxFTjjMduTsEiF) to follow along.

 # Tech Stack
 This course focuses on front-end development, and challenges you to build small applications using industry standard front-end technologies as well as some web3 frameworks to interact with the [Solana JSON RPC API](https://docs.solana.com/developing/clients/jsonrpc-api?gclid=Cj0KCQjwxIOXBhCrARIsAL1QFCZyftNFV4i4Sygxkr6LdPazw2sLMPyhQbVqFID-yy8QSqf81dxJHUoaAk2ZEALw_wcB).
 Listed below are the main frameworks and tools you will be working with: